Shengy10/Shengy10.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. student in Information Technology at the George Mason University, advised by [Lei Yang](https://leiyang0416.github.io/) and [Weiwen Jiang](https://jqub.github.io/).
-My research interest includes *edge machine learning*, *AI4Science on edge*, *effiencient AI*.
-I have published 10+ conference and journal papers ([Google scholar](https://scholar.google.com/citations?user=otFECasAAAAJ&hl)).
+I am currently a Ph.D. student in the Department of Electrical and Computer Engineering, at George Mason University, under the supervision of [Prof. Weiwen Jiang](https://www.gmu.edu/profiles/wjiang8).
+I also work closely with [Prof. Yiyu Shi](https://engineering.nd.edu/faculty/yiyu-shi/) at the University of Notre Dame, [Prof. Jingtong Hu](https://sites.pitt.edu/~jthu/) at the University of Pittsburgh, and [Prof. Lei Yang](https://www.gmu.edu/profiles/lyang) at George Mason University.

-I also collaborate with [Youzuo Lin](https://sites.google.com/site/youzuolin044/home) from University of North Carolina at Chapel Hill and Los Alamos National Lab closely.
+I received my Bachelor’s degree from Jilin University, China, and my Master's degree from Universitat Politècnica de Catalunya in Spain.

-I graduated from School of Information and Software Engineering, University of Electronic Science and Technology of China with a bachelor’s degree and a master’s degree, advised by Jinyu Zhan.
+<p style="color: red;">I'm on the academic job market this year.
+Please reach out for any opportunities!</p>